Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Transportation

-You can hit them up for info (+1 to one **investigate a mystery** roll) or small favours---but there may be a small cost involved.
+You can hit them up for info (+1 to one **[[Investigate A Mystery]]** roll) or small favours---but there may be a small cost involved.
 Personal contacts can provide more significant help but [[the Keeper]] decides their price on a case-by-case basis.

 Then pick one of these: